Q. Why is a ranger working at another lake higher graded than I am? We do the same thing!

 Q. Can I receive credit for completed Computer-Based Training and Correspondence Courses?

-A. Yes, upon proof of completion of the training you should work through your supervisor and your CEPAC representative to have the records become part of your official personnel file.
+A. Yes, upon proof of completion of the training you should work through your supervisor and your District training coordinator to have the records become part of your official personnel file.
 You should maintain a copy of all your records for your personnel files.